Startup Failure Statistics: Why Some Fail and Others Don't

 Founders who have gained experience from previous errors are 20% more likely to succeed than first-timers

-Startups founded by 2 or more partners are more likely to fail as compared to single founders
+Startups founded by two or more partners are more likely to fail as compared to single founders

 About 62% of startup founders prefer to start another business instead of going back into employment